Last updated on December 2, 2020, including follow-up actions by the U.S. Coast Guard.

 NTSB investigators condemned the company and captain for a litany of issues including failing to train the crew on emergency procedures, a lack of safety oversight by the company, and the omission by the captain to post a roving night watchman aboard the vessel.
 Criminal charges appear to be imminent against the captain, Jerry Boylan.

-For the NTSB, the perceived 30-year safety record of the boat’s owner, Truth Aquatics, was, in fact, nothing more than a record of good luck.
+For the NTSB, the perceived 30-year safety record of the boat’s owner, Truth Aquatics, was nothing more than a record of good luck.

 NTSB board member Jennifer Homendy was especially appalled by the lack of safety management and declared: “I hate the term accident in this case because, in my opinion, it is not an accident if you fail to operate your company safely.”